 o All students will present their research at least once before graduating to South Eugene High School’s Global Health Class (logistics arranged by Professor Graboyes)

-o Learning and using research-oriented software programs such as Readcube, Scrivener, and Dropbox
+o Learning and using research-oriented and organizational software programs such as Endnote, Readcube, Scrivener, Trello, and Dropbox

 o Meeting with visiting guests on Global Health topics: individualized meetings, lunches, dinners

 o Applying for a paid Research Assistant position with Professor Graboyes to work on her ongoing research and publication projects

 o Potential to co-author blog posts, Op-Ed articles, conference papers, or articles with Professor Graboyes

 o Applying for funding to present individual research at an appropriate conference

 o Applying for a 1-week all expenses paid research trip to the WHO Archives in Geneva, occurring during spring break 2020.

 To Apply: Please send the following materials in a Word Document or PDF to Graboyes@uoregon.edu by May 1, 2019, 5 pm.